Sudhandar/blog/docs/blog/mit-report-opinion.md

 95% of GenAI pilots fail.
 That’s not my guess.
 That’s MIT’s latest report.
-And after nearly six years working on generative AI projects in both startups and large corporations, I can confirm this aligns with reality.
+And after nearly six years working on Natural Language Processing in both startups and large corporations, I can confirm this aligns with reality.
 In my experience, 9 out of 10 pilots never made it to production.

 **Translation: They never delivered business value.**